ScrollPrize/scrollprize-website/docs/09_faq.md

 * Any publications and presentations must cite the EduceLab-Scrolls Dataset.
 * You won’t publish any revelation of hidden text (or associated code) without the written approval of Vesuvius Challenge.
-* If you find enough hidden text, you’ll win the Grand Prize ($700,000), and we'll work with you to put the texts in historical context, and co-publish them in academic venues.
-The winning code will be made public under a permissive open source license, so that others can reproduce and build on your work.

 We very much encourage researchers and students to work on this!
 Be sure to reach out to us [on Discord or by email](/overview#join-the-community).